BscotchJordan/ConsolePatchAutoInstaller/README.md

 - The terminal command to enter is: `nodemon --watch <Path to GamePipe>`

-The script should fire immediately and again every time the GamePipe folder is modified, as long as VScode is still running.
+The script should fire immediately and again every time a folder in the GamePipe is modified, as long as VScode is still running.